 Or they could re-air all or part of some of Chuy’s in-studio interviews that I’ve heard in the afternoons with jazz artists visiting the Bay Area.
 It would be so much cheaper than a npr membership/fees with no funding credits to play or read.
 It would give KCSM-Jazz 91 more air time, and Chuy’s interviews are KCSM’s own locally-produced programming.
 Something to consider.

 Oh I wanted to mention this: Was I the only one who cringed the other morning when John Hill on KCSM-Jazz 91 mangled the name: Rubén Blades (who’s full name is Rubén Blades Bellido de Luna).
 Apparently John didn’t see that accent mark over the second syllable of Rubén (not that it would mean anything to him! no disrespect intended), but which means that the second syllable is emphasied and that it should be pronounced Ru-BÉN and not “Ruben” as John pronounced it, as if it were English.
 It’s not.
 It’s español.
 He also pronounced the surname Blades as if he were talking about blades on a shaver.
 Instead of: ruˈβem ˈbla ðes.
 “Blades” has two syllables en español.
 It’s not pronounced “blades.”
 John’s español is, well, really, non-existent frankly.
 His español reminds me of Lucy when she was trying to learn some basic español from Ricky on I Love Lucy.
 I think we all remember how that went.
 Choppy and broken.
 Not fluent and smooth.
 I don’t think I’ve ever heard the name Rubén Blades pronounced the way John pronounced it the other morning.
 Has he never heard it pronounced correctly on his own station or anywhere else?
-He does try, bless him, but I suggest he run it by Chuy or someone else fluent en español at the station who can pronounce it correctly for him.
+He does try, “bless him” (as that expression goes and I’m not religious), but I suggest he run it by Chuy or someone else fluent en español at the station who can pronounce it correctly for him.
 I don’t know how many international/world languages John speaks and this is not directed at him, but my problem with people who speak only US-English is that English is so disrespect of other world languages by trying to put other world languages into English.
 Most inappropriate.
 The words of other world languages are of other world languages.
 They’re not English words nor should an attempt be made to make them “English.”
 That disrespects them.
 They are of their native world language.
 But the English language disrespects other world languages constantly by stripping them of their accent marks and umlauts for example, such as the word Über.
 That is not an English word.
 Yet the San Francisco-based corporation by that name for some reason chose to disrespect Deutsch/German by sanitising/removing the umlauts from the Deutsch word Über.
 Either that or they are ignorant of the Deutsch/German language.
 Typical of the US and the many proudly and willfully ignorant USians.
 But the incorrect word “Uber” seems to have stuck so they are responsible for helping to ruin a Deutsch language word because I saw a sports team on television wearing shirts that said “Uber” without the required umlauts.
 And unfortunately, most US-English language speakers who are parked at corporate microphones — and who probably only speak US-English — seem to take great pride and find humour in and find it funny when they (deliberately?) mangle words of other international languages.
 Quite an infantile approach.
 I remember when Whoopie Goldberg found it funny when she couldn’t pronounce Univisión correctly to introduce her guest who worked at Univisión.
 Whoopie smiled and laughed after mangling the name of the network.
 The appearance it gave is that she had not prepared properly for the interview — couldn’t even pronounce the name of the network where her guest worked — and was “winging it.”
 I also remember when the ignoramus in the White House — who has trouble with US-English — told Jorge Ramos of Univisión to “go back to You-nah-vision.”
 Of course there is no such network name.
 Jorge should have responded, “the name of my network is Univisión (pronounced: uniβiˈsjon), pendejo.”
 Chau.—el barrio rosa

 CORRECTION: I’ve not heard the programme since I’m not usually listening at that hour, but every Lunes/Monday at 9.00pm for an hour KCSM-Jazz 91 airs npr’s “Jazz Night in America” programme.
 So other than at pledge time, that’s still only one hour per week of programming from npr.
 But my point in the article remains true, the mainstay programmes from npr that I was thinking of that they don’t air are: Morning Edition, Weekend Edition, All Things Considered, Fresh Air, and npr news.